Becoming a Trustee - Opportunity of a lifetime

 Sounds Serious !!

-It is but remember LPCF has been run for 10 years by Parent Carers the same as yourself
+It is. but remember LPCF has been run since 2007 by Parent Carers the same as yourself.

 You do not necessarily require any skills as our Trustees go through a comprehensive induction process.